input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 An interested reader can find details in the [CTL project documentation](https://github.com/Plutonomicon/cardano-transaction-lib/blob/87233da45b7c433c243c539cb4d05258e551e9a1/doc/runtime.md).

 # 3 High level overview of the workflow
-We give a high level overview of the workflow.
 Consider the following state machine[^2].

-[^2]: We ignore some technicalities for ensuring "uniqueness" of the sidechain.
+[^2]: Ignoring some technicalities for ensuring "uniqueness" of the sidechain.

 ![State machine of workflow](./StateMachineWorkflow.svg)

 The notation needs some explanation[^3].
 The arrows indicate the transition from one state to another.
-The event and preconditions causing the transition is shown above the horizontal line labeling the transition, and actions taken and side effects executed when the event occurs are shown below the line.
+The event and preconditions causing the transition are shown above the horizontal line labeling the transition, and actions taken and side effects executed when the event occurs are shown below the line.
-We assume that there are 4 global variables stored onchain called `onchain-committee` a representation of the committee, `onchain-previous-merkle-root` a representation of the previous merkle root (if it exists), `onchain-epoch` an integer, and `onchain-merkleroots` a collection storing merkle roots supporting an insertion and membership test operation.
+Assume that there are four global variables stored onchain called `onchain-committee` a representation of the committee, `onchain-previous-merkle-root` a representation of the previous Merkle root (if it exists), `onchain-epoch` an integer, and `onchain-merkleroots` a collection storing Merkle roots supporting an insertion and membership test operation.
-Moreover, we assume that there are some public functions `committee-hash-msg` and `save-root-msg` which are used to help generate signatures.
+Moreover, assume that there are some public functions `committee-hash-msg` and `save-root-msg` used to help generate signatures.

 [^3]: This notation is loosely based off of pp.218 of _Computer Networking: A Top-Down Approach (5th Edition)_ by James F. Kurose and Keith W. Ross.

-We discuss the state transitions.
+**State transitions**

 - `register` (not included in the state machine) allows one to register as a committee candidate.

-- `init` initialises the sidechain.
-In particular this determines the `initial committee` stored onchain which has authority over what merkle roots get saved in the `save-root` command along with who the succeeding committee will be in the `committee-hash` command.
-Moreover, this initialises internal data structures used for the `claim` endpoint that will not be further discussed.
+- `init` initializes the sidechain.
+In particular this determines the `initial committee` stored onchain which has authority over what Merkle roots get saved in the `save-root` command, along with who the succeeding committee will be in the `committee-hash` command.
+Moreover, this initializes internal data structures used for the `claim` endpoint that will not be further discussed.

 - `committee-hash` allows the `current committee` to sign off a `new committee` to replace them.

-- `save-root` allows the `current committee` to sign a merkle root of transactions from the sidechain which may be claimed with the `claim` command.
+- `save-root` allows the `current committee` to sign a Merkle root of transactions from the sidechain which may be claimed with the `claim` command.

-- `claim` allows an individual who is the recipient of a transaction included in a merkle root from `save-root` to claim their tokens.
+- `claim` allows an individual who is the recipient of a transaction included in a Merkle root from `save-root` to claim their tokens.

 In the following sections, we will demonstrate how one may go through this workflow on the preview testnet.

 # 4 More environment setup
-We will assume that we have our own secret and public key on the preview testnet.
-We will also assume that we are in a `nix develop` shell in the project root i.e., we executed
+Assuming that you have your own secret and public key on the preview testnet, and also that you are in a `nix develop` shell in the project root ie, you executed
 ```
 nix develop
 ```
 in the project root.

-We will set the environment variable `PUBLIC_KEY` to our public key e.g., I have
+Set the environment variable `PUBLIC_KEY` to your public key eg, you will have
 ```
 PUBLIC_KEY="addr_test1vq9m0ma46xzspaq2jwdefuurt2zm2ct9yj495t22578p6xc7kgt8y"
 ```
-Moreover, we will also assume that we have set the environment variable `SIGNING_KEY` to the absolute path of our secret key e.g., I have the following.
+Moreover, assume that you have set the environment variable `SIGNING_KEY` to the absolute path of your secret key eg, you have the following.
 ```
 SIGNING_KEY=/home/jared/Documents/Work/cnode/address/test.skey
 ```

-Also, we will need to interact with the `cardano-node` in the `docker` image which was launched in [#2](#2-Starting-the-runtime-dependencies).
+Also, you will need to interact with the `cardano-node` in the `docker` image which was launched in [#2](#2-Starting-the-runtime-dependencies).
 So, to identify the `docker` image, run
 ```
 $ docker ps
 CONTAINER ID   IMAGE                                                 COMMAND                  CREATED      STATUS          PORTS                                       NAMES